SAP-samples/teched2022-DT264/exercises/ex0/README.md

 Within the Site Manager there are three main pages available:

 **1. Site Directory:**
-    Here you will create & maintain different Launchpad sites and their settings.
+    Here you will create & maintain different sites and their settings.

 **2. Content Manager:**
     This is where the content is maintained; for e.g. you can see federated content from your SAP LoB solutions or you can manually create Apps (Tiles), Roles, Groups & Catalogs.